 - Kidney or bladder stones

-- Bacteria enter the urethra during sexual intercourse
+- Bacteria entering the urethra during intercourse

 - Changes in estrogen levels during menopause